gitbls/ndm/README.md

 ## Domain name behavior

 When properly configured, you can refer to hosts on your network by their hostname, or by their fully qualified domain name.
 Both will work.
-For instance, a host named 'server1' in a domain named 'mydomain.com' can be refered to as server1, or as server1.mydomain.com
+For instance, a host named 'server1' in a domain named 'mydomain.com' can be refered to as server1, or as server1.mydomain.com.
+Note that this behavior requires that all the clients in the network have mydomain.com in their domain search list. ndm sets this up for dynamically-assigned hosts, but if the computer has an IP address assigned without the use of ndm (e.g., systemd-networkd or dhcpcd), /etc/resolv.conf must be set manually.

 The dns database that ndm sets up is completely independent of any dns database on the public internet.
 For instance, if you have a public domain 'mydomain.com', then looking up server1.mydomain.com on the public internet would most likely refer to a public IP addrress, while looking up server1.mydomain.com on your internal network would refer to a private (e.g., non-public) address, such as 192.168.42.5.